vincentorback/clean-wordpress-admin/README.md

 ### [Yoast SEO](plugins/yoast-seo.php)

 ## Using
 Don’t just include these files in your project.
 Look at the content, update the options and see what works for you!
 The code is not optimized for speed, it’s optimized for readability.
+Sometimes the impact on performance makes these functions not eligible.

  You should probably keep some things visible to you or a super admin.
 Check the user role like this:
 ```php